Prescription Drugs and Sex—Not Always a Good Mix

-Joe S., a 50-year-old accountant, takes a prescription medicine for his
+Joe S., a 50-year-old accountant, takes a prescription medication for his

 high blood pressure

 .
 Jane L., a 35-year-old computer programmer, alleviates her

 with another medication.
 They both feel good all day, but certain problems arise at night.
 Joe cannot maintain an erection and Jane takes a long time to have an orgasm.
 After a few months of these problems, Joe and Jane start to avoid their partners in bed.
 Sex becomes an ordeal instead of a pleasure.

 Joe and Jane's experiences are typical of many of Americans who take prescription drugs.

 If you are having these problems, you are not alone.
 A lot of prescription medications cause sexual dysfunction.

 For many people, sexual dysfunctions as a side effect of medications come as an unpleasant surprise.
 It is not always common for doctors to discuss these side effects with their patients.

 If you suspect that a drug you are taking is affecting your sexuality, read through the brochure that came with your prescription.
 You may be relieved to discover that the drug is the problem and not yourself.

 Taking a drug that diminishes your sexual functioning does not mean the end of your sex life.
 There are many treatments that can alleviate sexual side effects.